sudgy/nintendo_translations/README.md

 options would be at different heights.
 This means that the cursor may be going over multiple bits of English text.
 The one you are selecting is the one where the center of the text is being pointed at.
-This is a bit finicky, especially with the option on the far right sometimes bleeding off the the scroll, but it's the best I could think of.
+This is a bit finicky, especially with the option on the far right sometimes bleeding off of the scroll, but it's the best I could think of.

 Also, to make the opening and closing of the scrolls look good with the English